Decarbonization Showcase

 Showcase projects will implement recommended measures for energy efficiency, distributed energy resources, electrification, demand response, and other types of energy-related measures.
 These projects aim to demonstrate practical solutions for reducing or eliminating emissions from public buildings and the full impacts that can result from building decarbonization projects.

-The application period closed on March 18, 2025.
+The application period for the first cohort of projects closed in March 2025.

 To learn more about the Decarbonization Showcase, refer to our Program Handbook: